openwashdata/wsabrazil/README.md

 household infrastructure (access to water and sanitation services) across various regions in Brazil.

-The package provides access to one single dataset.
+The data was collected in 2010 and the package provides access to one single dataset.

 ``` r
 library(wsabrazil)